Dearest Sweet Husband,

 - It’s a buddy’s camping weekend so I might have to miss your ovulation period this month.
 You cool with that?
 I mean…there is always next month.

-- Your basel thermometer accidentally fell into the toilet.
+- Your basal thermometer accidentally fell into the toilet.

 - I told my mother about our fertility problems.
 She plans on calling you later this evening with some advice.
 So make sure you are free around 7pm.
 And have a note pad handy.